If you don’t know how to use it.

 I keep saying that, but how?

 First, I am making my Fundamentals of Photography workshop into an online course.
-You can join the waitlist here!!
+Learn more about the course!

 Also, I am going to break it all down.
 I am going to share blog posts over the next few weeks/months that break down everything you need to know about starting to shoot in manual.
 Aperture, ISO, shutter speed, exposure triangle, white balance, composition and more.

 So if you are shooting on a rebel camera body with a $50 lens.
 Good for you!
 That is what I started one!
 And I produced some beautiful images from it!!
-Now I shoot on a professional camera (Canon 5Dm3) and my 50mm lens has upgraded.
+Now I shoot on a professional camera and my lenses have been upgraded.
 But that wouldn’t matter if I didn’t know how to produce great images on my own.

 Nobody has a delicious fancy dinner and says “My compliments to the chef.. they must have a great stove”.
 The stove didn’t make the meal.
 The chef used the stove to make it.
 Seeing my images and thinking “You must have a great camera” (while it is true, and I know well intended) is the same thing.
 My camera didn’t take the picture.
 I used the camera to create the picture.

-So stayed tuned over the next few weeks and if you want to learn all this information in depth, at once and even more then sign up to be on the wait list for when my previously sold out Fundamentals of Photography class goes online!!
+So stayed tuned over the next few weeks and if you want to learn all this information in depth, at once and even more then sign up for my previously sold out Photography class, now online!!

 And keep learning!